 Getting started

-In this document, we’ll work toward getting users started with Concrete.
+On this page, we’ll work toward getting users started with Concrete.
 This document is not intended to be comprehensive tutorial, but rather a starting point for exploration.

 What is Concrete?

 Concrete is a data serialization format for NLP.
 It replaces ad-hoc XML, CSV, or programming language-specific serialization as a way of storing document- and sentence- level annotations.
 Concrete is based on Apache Thrift and thus works cross-platform and in almost all popular programming languages, including Javascript, C++, Java, and Python.
-To learn more about design considerations and motivation, have a look at the white paper, Ferraro et al. (2014).
-The details of the data format (schema) are described here.
+To learn more about design considerations and motivation, have a look at the white paper, Ferraro et al., 2014: Concretely Annotated Corpora.
+For details about the Concrete data format, see the Concrete schema.
+If you use Concrete for your research, please cite us:

 In addition to data serialization, we provide Concretely annotated data!
 We’ve done the hard work of running a variety of tools, such as, Stanford’s NLP pipeline and HLTCOE/JHU NLP tools, on an abundance of data.
-For more information on data release, see the Concrete homepage.
+For more information, See the Excellent HLT website.

 Table of Contents